Ear Surgery or Otoplasty in Birmingham AL

 - Unfavorable scarring.

-You will be asked to sign consent forms to ensure that you fully understand the procedure, the alternatives and the most likely risks and potential complications.
+Ear surgery risks will be fully discussed prior to your consent.
+It's important that you address all of your concerns about risks with your plastic surgeon.
+You will be asked to sign consent forms to ensure that you fully understand the procedure you will undergo, the alternatives and the most likely risks and potential complications.

 Preparing for Ear Surgery